China–Saudi Arabia relations: Trade and investment

+In May 2019, China's import of Saudi crude oil has increased by 43%.
+This has made Saudi Arabia the top supplier to China.
+Saudi Arabia is China's largest trading partner in the Gulf, largely because of the amount of oil China imports from it.

+In 2024, Saudi Arabia sought to enhance cooperation with Chinese companies in the automotive and automation sectors during a tour of East Asia led by Bandar Alkhorayef.
+The delegation visited Guangzhou, Hong Kong, and Singapore to strengthen relations and explore joint venture opportunities.
+Key meetings included discussions with major companies like GAC Group, General Lithium, and Huawei.

+China's Belt and Road Initiative cooperation with Saudi Arabia also includes a focus on renewable energy, consistent with Saudi national priorities of reducing oil dependence.
+During a 2016 visit to China, Mohammed bin Salman described the BRI as key pillar of Saudi Arabia's Vision 2030 development plan.

 Military

 While official diplomatic relations between Saudi Arabia and China were not established until the 1990s, defense relations began beforehand in the 1980s.
 When the United States refused to sell Saudi Arabia long-range fuel tanks for Saudi F-15 fighters, Prince Khalid bin Sultan traveled to China to purchase ballistic missiles.
 Saudi Arabia arranged a deal with China in 1988 to obtain between fifty and sixty nuclear-payload-capable CSS-2 intermediate-range ballistic missiles.
 Thomas Woodrow commented: "The Chinese in essence hoodwinked the Saudis into buying an antique missile system worthless without its nuclear warhead."
 After this interaction, there is no more documented evidence of similar transactions.
 Some think China-Saudi strategic military cooperation has continued to grow.
 Others believe China has based more than one thousand of its military advisers at Saudi missile installations.
 Press reports indicate that China has offered Saudi Arabia the opportunity to purchase modern missile systems. (i.e. 373-mile range CSS-6, 1,118-mile range CSS-5 solid-fueled missiles, 3,418-mile range CSS-2 intercontinental ballistic missile.)
 China is one of the few countries supplying this type of technology and as such is capable of demanding a cash transaction.
 Saudi Arabia publicly displayed them for the first time in 2014.